vuestorefront/vue-storefront/docs/guide/basics/configuration.md

 "defaultStoreCode": "",
 ```

-This option is used only in the [Multistore setup](../integrations/multistore.md).
-By default it's `''` but if you're running, for example, a multi-instance Vue Storefront setup and the current instance shall be connected to the `en` store on the backend, please just set it so.
-This config variable is referenced in the [core/lib/multistore.ts](https://github.com/DivanteLtd/vue-storefront/blob/master/core/lib/multistore.ts)
+`defaultStoreCode` is **required**.
+It is used only in the [Multistore setup](../integrations/multistore.md).
+This config variable is referenced in the [core/lib/multistore.ts](https://github.com/DivanteLtd/vue-storefront/blob/master/core/lib/multistore.ts).
+You can think about `defaultStoreCode` as fallback for multistore.
+For example: if you define German store on `"url": "/de"` and Italian store on `"url": "/it"`.
+Then you need to decide which of those stores will be default one and will be reached on `"/"`.
+If you set `"defaultStoreCode": ""` then on `"/"` you will have German store.

 ## Store views